MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/navigation-focus.md

 To request that the Focus Engine moves focus back to the `PreferredFocusedView` UI element, call the `SetNeedsUpdateFocus` method of the View Controller.

 > [!IMPORTANT]
-> **NOTE:** Calling `SetNeedsUpdateFocus` only has effect if the View Controller it is being called against contains the View that currently has focus.
+> Calling `SetNeedsUpdateFocus` only has effect if the View Controller it is being called against contains the View that currently has focus.